-The Centre built on this with our focus on quality pedagogy within our peer coaching program and our professional learning teams.
-This was a process whereby the teaching staff work with their colleagues to get into each other's classrooms and pursue growth coaching conversations with each other to reflect on their pedagogical practices in order to improve student outcomes.
+The Centre built on this with our focus on quality pedagogy utilising pre and post moderation.
+Instructional coaching continued to pursue growth coaching conversations with a member of the Executive to reflect on their pedagogical practices to improve student outcomes.

-In 2023 the data collection process continued to be reviewed and refined to reflect more accurately the relevant data needed to focus on areas of improvement to ensure our students access genuine pathways after graduation.
+In 2024 the data collection process continued to be reviewed and refined to reflect more accurately the relevant data needed to focus on areas of improvement to ensure our students access genuine pathways after graduation.

-The 2023 focus for staff was driven across the Centre through our professional discussion time during our Staff Briefings and linked into the individual staff members' Annual Performance and Development Review.
+The 2024 focus for staff was driven across the Centre through our professional discussion time during our Staff Briefings and linked into the individual staff members' Annual Performance and Development Review.
 Thus, these goals were in line of sight and prioritised across the year.
 The outcomes and reflections from the staff on how they went with achieving their set goals was discussed in their final meeting of the APDR's.
-This helps establish a clear starting point for professional growth in 2022.
+This helps establish a clear starting point for professional growth in 2025.

-In 2023 the teaching staff continued to have regular opportunities to undergo professional development in our end of term Student Free Days.
-This time allows our teachers who operate across multiple campuses to meet to moderate, review and plan across all curriculum areas in order to maintain high quality teaching and curriculum programs.
+In 2024 the teaching staff continued to have regular opportunities to undergo professional development in our end of term Student Free Days.
+This time allows our teachers who operate across multiple campuses to meet to moderate, review and plan across all curriculum areas to maintain high quality teaching and curriculum programs.